NetEng-Pro/neteng-pro.github.io/legal/TERMS.md

 ## 9. Changes to This Policy

 We may update these Terms and Conditions periodically.
 Changes will be posted on this page with an updated effective date.
-Updates will comply with applicable changes to **Arizona Revised Statutes and United States Code**.
+Updates will comply with applicable changes to the **Arizona Revised Statutes and United States Code**.

 &nbsp;